 to).
 Many have audio recordings of lectures and viewable PDFs of slides.
 Summer courses I teach in, or have taught in, regularly.
 (Lecture projections and audio recordings are available for some of these).:

-- Courses I teach at the University of Washington
+- Courses I have taught at the University of Washington

 - Summer Institute in Statistical Genetics (in Seattle), module on Molecular